 Conclusion

-So, to definitively answer the question: 2/3 of a cup is approximately 5.33 fluid ounces.
-Understanding this conversion, along with other common kitchen measurements, is essential for any home cook or baker who wants to achieve consistent and successful results in the kitchen.
+So, to definitively answer the question: 2/3 of a cup is approximately 5.Think about it: 33 fluid ounces.
+Also, understanding this conversion, along with other common kitchen measurements, is essential for any home cook or baker who wants to achieve consistent and successful results in the kitchen.
 Whether you're scaling a recipe, substituting ingredients, or simply trying to avoid using too many measuring cups, knowing how to convert between cups and ounces will make your time in the kitchen more efficient and enjoyable.